scylladb/scylladb/docs/upgrade/_common/upgrade-image-enterprise.rst

 * :ref:`Upgrading ScyllaDB and simultaneously updating 3rd party and OS packages <upgrade-image-recommended-procedure>`.
 It is recommended if you are running a ScyllaDB official image (EC2 AMI, GCP, and Azure images), which is based on Ubuntu 20.04.

-* :ref:`Upgrading ScyllaDB without updating any external packages <upgrade-image-upgrade-guide-regular-procedure>`.
+* :ref:`Upgrading ScyllaDB without updating any external packages <upgrade-image-enterprise-upgrade-guide-regular-procedure>`.

 .. _upgrade-image-recommended-procedure:

 **To upgrade ScyllaDB and update 3rd party and OS packages (RECOMMENDED):**

-.. versionadded:: 5.0
+.. versionadded:: 2021.1.10

 Choosing this upgrade procedure allows you to upgrade your ScyllaDB version and update the 3rd party and OS packages using one command.